developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/guide/configreference/index.md

 	<BlockNetworkLoads="0"/>

 ### SaveFormData
 **Applies only to Android devices running KitKat and higher**.
 Controls whether an app will retain data entered by a user into forms, checkboxes and other input elements.
 Disabled by default.
+See also: [Cookies](#cookies).

 * **0 - Do not save form data (default)**
 * 1 - Save form data